European shares fall for third day on US jobs data

 TAPER TALK

-there would be a taper I don't think anyone took it seriously -
+maybe there would be a taper I don't think anyone took it

 Volatility - a crude gauge of investor fear - was